0xTosha/tosha-app/PROPOSAL_GUIDELINES.md

 ## Steps

 ### 1. Fill out a proposal
-Go to [vote.beefy.finance](https://vote.beefy.finance) and click on the big square that says "Beefy.Finance".
-Once you're in, click on the [New Proposal](https://vote.beefy.finance/#/beefy/create) button.
+Go to [vote.tosha.finance](https://vote.tosha.finance) and click on the big square that says "tosha.finance".
+Once you're in, click on the [New Proposal](https://vote.tosha.finance/#/beefy/create) button.

 #### A - Title
 Going with "Bounty of $<AMOUNT> for <ISSUE_TITLE>" is a good standard.